triadic-cosmos/triadic-cosmos/README.md

 A poetic confirmation that even the most extreme megastructure
 cannot outrun closure geometry.

+### ☀️ Fun Fact: A Civilization Would *Absolutely* Take Its Own Star

+If superluminal travel were possible, a Dyson‑Spaceship would be the most rational design.
+A star provides everything at once:

+- unlimited fusion energy,
+- enormous momentum,
+- a stable galactic trajectory,
+- a megastructure habitat,
+- and a carrier for an entire civilization.

+Why travel in a tiny ship with limited fuel, when you can take your own sun?

+The Dyson Spaceship is the ultimate sci‑fi solution — and Paper #45 shows that even this perfect FTL architecture collapses under closure geometry, causal propagation, and boundary normalization.

 ### 🕳️ **Fun Fact: Warp Drives Fail for the Same Reason Wormholes Fail**

 Although warp drives and wormholes look different,